‘The dangers of morality’ by Pablo Malo

 I have not met people more dangerous, perverse and simple, as well as insufferable, than those who believe they are doing good and are apostolate of their Manichean combat against evil.
 This I could have signed Bad paul, or any of the thinkers and researchers you cite in your book, The Dangers of Morality: Why Morality Is a Threat to 21st Century Societies.

 Because morality is a double-edged sword: creates adhesions, but also enemies.
-Make the world an even more Manichean place.
+It makes the world an even more Manichean place.

 Origins of morality